apache/flink/docs/content/docs/concepts/glossary.md

 #### Unbounded streams

+Unbounded [DataStreams](#datastream) have a start but no defined end.
+They do not terminate, provide data as it is generated, and must be continuously processed.

 #### (User-Defined) Functions

 Functions are implemented by the user and encapsulate the application logic of a [Flink application](#(flink)-application).